 Mr. Krooks is the former Chair of the New York State Bar Association Elder Law Section, a past president of the National Academy of Elder Law Attorneys (NAELA) as well as the New York Chapter of NAELA, and serves on the Executive Council of the Florida Bar Elder Law Section as the Substantive Vice Chair.
-He continues to work closely with clients throughout the Metropolitan downstate area and with clients throughout Florida.
+He continues to work closely with clients throughout New York and Florida.

 We Are Your Bridge Between New York and Florida